 Officials say No to Barbecues

-The dangers posed by smoke inhalation have even prompted some policy makers in the UK to advise residents against lighting bonfires or barbecues out of of respect for their more vulnerable neighbors.
+In 2020, the dangers posed by smoke inhalation prompted some policy makers in the UK to advise residents against lighting bonfires or barbecues out of of respect for their more vulnerable neighbors.

-As temperatures increase, there is of course the increased seasonal risk of wildfires and smoke-related pollution.
+As temperatures increased, there was of course the increased seasonal risk of wildfires and smoke-related pollution.
 As parts of the world move into their seasonal fire seasons, it’s likely they'll face a number of logistical questions around shortages of incident management teams and keeping firefighters socially distanced.

-As we write this, Ukraine is grappling with a particularly severe blaze which is edging towards Chernobyl, prompting fears that the fire could cause another nuclear disaster for residents living nearby.
+When we wrote this piece, the Ukraine was grappling with a particularly severe blaze, prompting fears that the fire could cause another nuclear disaster for residents living nearby.

 Sun Comes Out to Play, Dust Won’t Go Away?

 For vulnerable groups and respiratory disease sufferers in particular, it’s important to stay vigilant.
 Air pollution continues to be a serious breathing hazard and it's also changing around us on a regular basis.
-Especially during the time of COVID-19, as many of us as possible should be taking steps to manage our own personal exposure through access to real-time air quality information at our location.
+Especially during the COVID-19 pandemic, as many of us as possible should be taking steps to manage our own personal exposure through access to real-time air quality information at our location.